-In Wendish, Prussia, there are villages where certain old customs are still observed on the death of the head of a family.
-If the man should happen to have been a beekceper, one of the family goes to the hive and striking the comb, exclaims, "Bees, arise, your master is dead."
-A similar custom prevailed, and pos-sibly still prevails, in parts of Eugland, and furnishes the idea for an interesting poem by Tennyson, entitled, "Telling the Bees."
-The English custom was based on the supposition that unless the bees were told of any death oc curring in the family would quit the premises; and the manner in which the information was conveyed was by placing a black cloth over the hive.
-In the Prussian villages already alluded to, it is the custom on the morning of a funeral of a farmer, for the men to proceed to the cattle sheds and after causing the cattle to get upon their feet, place cheese before
+In Wendish, Prussia. there are villages where certain old customs are still observed on the death of the head of a family.
+If the man should happen to have been a beekceper, one of the family goes to the hive and striking the comb, exclaims, "Bees, arise, your master is dead".
+A similar custom prevailed and poor A similar custom prevailed, and posdead. sibly still prevails, in parts of England, and furnishes the idea for an interesting poem by Tennyson, entitled, "Telling the Bees."
+The English custom was based on the supposition that unless the bees were told of any death oc curring in the family would quit-the premises, and the manner in which the information was conveyed was by placing a black cloth over the hive.
+In the Prussian villages already alluded to, it is the custom on the morning of s funered of a farmer, for the men to proceed to the cattle sheds and after causing the cattle to get upon their feet, place cheese before them, and solemnly announce to them that the body is about to be taken away.